Skip navigation

 Course summary

-Whether you're focusing on performance, composition, educating the next generation of musicians, innovating in the music industry, or exploring the therapeutic potentials of sound, your studies and training in music provides a versatile platform from which to launch a fulfilling career.
-This is reflected in our Graduate Outcomes where 91% of our Music graduates were in employment or further study 15 months after graduation” (Graduate Outcomes, 2022/2023)
+As you progress you will build a broad set of creative, research and technical skills, preparing you for a range of careers in music and related fields.
+Whether you're focusing on educating the next generation of musicians, innovating in the music industry, working in performance or composition or exploring the therapeutic potential of music, your studies and training in music will provide a versatile platform from which to launch a fulfilling career.
+This is reflected in our Graduate Outcomes, where 91% of our Music graduates were in employment or further study 15 months after graduation (Graduate Outcomes 2022/2023, published 2025).

 Student support